 Description

-EXTERIOR: two storeys, but the locking floor is very low.
-There are two pairs of sash windows with vertical glazing bars and horns to the front or east elevation and two single sashes on the end elevations.
-An iron access balcony is supported on brackets below the windows.
-Access into the operating room is via a wooden staircase on the north side and through a half-glazed door.
-Attached to the western part of the north side is a lengthy mid-C20 single-storey extension of corrugated iron or asbestos with a pitched felt roof and continuous glazing, clad in weatherboarding at the north end.
-This later addition is not of special interest.
+The signal box has two storeys, although the locking floor is very low.
+The front or east elevation features two pairs of sash windows with vertical glazing bars and horns, along with two single sash windows on the end elevations.
+Below the windows, there is an iron access balcony supported on brackets.
+Access to the operating room is provided by a wooden staircase on the north side, leading to a half-glazed door.
+Attached to the western part of the north side is a long mid-20th century single-storey extension made of corrugated iron or asbestos, with a pitched felt roof and continuous glazing, clad in weatherboarding at the north end.
+This later addition is not considered of special interest.

-INTERIOR: the operating room has a boarded ceiling and walls.
-Some original block instruments survive, such as bells, repeater and commutator but the lever frame was replaced by a panel in 2005 (which is not of special interest).
+Inside, the operating room has a boarded ceiling and walls.
+Some original block instruments remain, including bells, a repeater, and a commutator, but the lever frame was replaced by a panel in 2005, which is not of special interest.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.